Update 9/21/14: The Suntrust Delta Skymiles and Alaska Airlines debit cards are no longer available.

 Alaska Airlines Debit Card

-The Alaska Airlines Debit card is going to be discontinued on May 31, 2014, but those who already have it can put it to good use until then.
-I wouldn’t even worry about using it moderately to avoid account closures – with two months to go, I doubt they’ll look too closely at your spending patterns.
+The Alaska Airlines Debit card is going to be discontinued on May 31, 2014.
+However, those who have it can put it to good use until then.
+I wouldn’t even worry about using it moderately to avoid account closures.
+With two months to go, I doubt they’ll look too closely at your spending patterns.
 Plus, Bank of America is an awful bank and I wouldn’t mind if they pulled the plug on me.
 The Alaska debit card earns 0.5 miles per $1 spent.

 All of these debit cards can be used to generate miles cheaply with the following tools:

-While you can certainly hop around to different Walmart stores to stock up on money orders, be mindful of what your card provider’s daily limit is on PIN transactions.
+You can certainly hop around to different Walmart stores to stock up on money orders.
+Just be mindful of what your card provider’s daily limit is on PIN transactions.

-Bluebird.
-If you don’t have access to a CVS (for Vanilla Reloads) or Walmart (to buy money orders or load Bluebird with a gift card), you can use your mile-earning debit card to load Bluebird free of charge.
+If you don’t have access to a CVS (for Vanilla Reloads) or Walmart, you can use your mile-earning debit card to load Bluebird free of charge.

 Thoughts or questions about this topic?
 Please comment below.